ProspectEye/ProspectEye-Email-API/README.md

 The follow procedure is praxis:

 - Email is sent from your Email Marketing Solution
-- Every link has the added parameter pedata with an identifier
+- Every link has the added parameter pe_data with an identifier
-- A recipient clicks on a link in the email and the pedata is sent to ProspectEye
+- A recipient clicks on a link in the email and the pe_data is sent to ProspectEye
 - ProspectEye fetches the data via the Email Marketing Solution webservice with the identifier
 - ProspectEye displays the data to enhance the lead